Marc Tadaki

 Role at Cawthron

-Marc is a broadly trained human geographer with an interest in understanding how science and governance arrangements can work together to secure just and ecologically sustainable outcomes.
-His research focusses on 1) advancing theory and practice of environmental governance, 2) critical analysis of New Zealand’s resource management system, and 3) understanding how environmental science both reflects and shapes societal values.
+Marc is a broadly trained human geographer interested in environmental politics, values and decision making.
+His research focusses on 1) advancing theory and practice of environmental governance, 2) understanding New Zealand’s resource management system, and 3) understanding how environmental science shapes societal values.

 Technical skills, experience and interests